mutaphore/mr-node/README.md

 # MapReduce in Node

-[MapReduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) framework written in Nodejs that coordinates a master node with multiple worker nodes to collectively runs map and reduce jobs in parallel.
-This project is a work in progress.
+A [MapReduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) framework written in Nodejs that coordinates a master node and multiple distributed worker nodes to collectively run map and reduce jobs in parallel.
+Communication between nodes uses Google's RPC framework [gRPC](http://www.grpc.io/)  **This project is a work in progress**.

-Currently this only supports WordCount of the input file to master.
-I'm working on extending it to use any user defined map or reduce functions.
+Currently this only supports WordCount (counting number of occurrences of each word) of the input textfile that is passed to master.
+I'm working on extending this be able to use any user-defined map or reduce functions.

 ## Getting started
 Installing dependencies (only needed when running locally):